 Tactics for boosting your endorphin levels include:

-- Spicy foods: Since your tongue has receptors that react to spice by sending messages to your brain, the foods will cause your brain to trigger the release of endorphins, the more.
+- Spicy foods: Your tongue has receptors that react to spice by sending messages to your brain to produce endorphins.

-- Chocolate: Chocolate contains mood-boosting compounds such as phenethylamine and theobromine, organic compounds that boost endorphin levels and suppress pain respectively.
+- Chocolate: Chocolate contains mood-boosting compounds such as phenethylamine and theobromine, organic compounds that boost endorphin levels and suppress pain.